tushetodorov/cog-search-webinar/custom-skill-lab/dataset/README.md

 # Dataset

 This folder has the files for the Custom Skills lab.
-You need to upload them to Azure Blob Storage.
+You need to upload them to your Azure Blob Storage.